 Narrator: In the tradition of the first game, loading screens feature narration by the player character, in this case one John Cooke.
 He describes himself as having once been a simple farm boy, gazing up at the stars, always dreaming of one day visiting them.
 Now that he finally has, he finds that the universe is far crueler then he could have ever imagined.

 Not Playing Fair With Resources: The AI has a "scrap cheat" which gives them a small amount of resources every minute, but they still need to gather resources to get any decent units.
-Later patches allow the player to disable it for the AI, or give themselves a scrap cheat.
+Later patches allow the player to disable it for the AI, or give it to themselves.

 New Era Speech: Padishah Frank Burns. subverted, as Burns is no longer considered a villain at this point, he delivers this speech in the good ending.

 Oh Crap: At one point in some Cthonian ruins on Bane, you discover a small transmission unit.
-Almost immediately, Braddock orders the area bombed back to the Stone Age, giving you scant minutes to evacuate the area.
+Almost immediately, Braddock orders the area bombed to shreds, giving you scant minutes to evacuate the area.
 You later find out why: the transmitter in question bore the insignia of the Black Dog squadron.

 Pluto Is Expendable: Averted.
 Pluto is the first planet that appears in the game and was the site of the ISDF's Cerberus base, ostensibly intended to keep watch for any alien incursions into the Solar System.

 Power Crystal: Three, which act as power sources for the Scions' "Alchemator" devices.